 3) Spread the word.
 Write letters to the editors of your local newspapers.
 Educate your relatives, friends, co-workers and local businesses about your research.
 Encourage them to take a stand against circuses.
 Ask your friends to visit this webpage and take action, too!
 Download a flier.

 4) Support legislation to ban the use of the bullhook and chains for elephants who are part of circuses and traveling animal acts in Massachusetts.
 Visit our webpage for more information.

 5) Support Local Bans.
 You can help stop circuses that feature wild animals from coming to your town by working to pass a local ordinance which restricts wild animal acts.
-In Massachusetts, Quincy, Revere, Braintree, Weymouth, Provincetown, and Somerville (read the ordinance ) have all passed ordinances prohibiting circuses within their boundaries.
-Contact us at email@example.com to find out how or download our Local Action Kit and Circus Issues and Ordinances.
+In Massachusetts, Quincy, Revere, Braintree, Weymouth, Provincetown, Somerville (read the ordinance ), and most recently Plymouth have all passed ordinances prohibiting circuses within their boundaries.
+Contact us at firstname.lastname@example.org to find out how or download our Local Action Kit and Circus Issues and Ordinances.